siobhan6996/AMAT5315-2025Fall-Homeworks/README.md

    Copy the entire output (starts with `ssh-rsa`)

 3. **Add to GitHub**:
-   - Go to GitHub → Profile → Settings → SSH and GPG keys
+   - Go to GitHub → Profile (Your avatar) → Settings → SSH and GPG keys
    - Click "New SSH key"
    - Paste your key and give it a descriptive title
    - Click "Add SSH key"